fustilio/wordnet-playground/README.md

 # WordNet TypeScript Ecosystem

-A comprehensive TypeScript ecosystem for working with WordNet data, featuring cross-lingual support, multiple lexicon formats, and optimized database operations.
+A comprehensive TypeScript ecosystem for working with WordNet data, featuring a modern **microkernel architecture** with plugin system, cross-lingual support, and optimized database operations.

 ## 🚀 **Quick Start**